Using a saliva sample provides several advantages in testing compared to blood, whenever it can be used.

 - Current Status of Salivary Hormone Analysis: Clinical Chemistry, Vol 54(11), Nov 2008

 - CLIA: https://wwwn.cdc.gov/clia/

-Disclaimer: For information purposes only, not to be used for diagnosis or replace advice from a medical professional.
-An at-home testosterone test can be ordered here.
+Disclaimer: For information purposes only—not for diagnosis or to replace advice from a medical professional.
+An At Home Men’s Health Test or Women’s Health Test can be ordered here.
 Information on other health tests can be found here.
-You can order a CLIA-certified at-home health test from www.RxHomeTest.com anytime for free shipping and physician approved reports.
+You can order a CLIA-certified at-home health test from www.RxHomeTest.com anytime for free shipping and physician-approved reports.